LukeMichaels/notebook/Development Notes/flexbox-notes.md

   - With the flex-wrap property, you can control whether the flex container is a single-line or multi-line layout.
   - The value wrap breaks the flex items into multiple lines.

-//this will make content wrap to the next line when there isn't enough room to display items on one
+  - this will make content wrap to the next line when there isn't enough room to display items on one
 .container {
    display: flex;
    flex-wrap: wrap;
 }